Counting Solutions to Conjunctive Queries: Structural and Hybrid Tractability: An Algorithm for ``Bounded-degree'' Databases

 Let $\kHD$ denote the class of all width-$k$ hypertree decompositions.
 We first show a negative result for the computation of optimal decompositions over $\kHD$, due to a too liberal interplay between the structure and the data in Definition~\ref{def:optimal}.

-\begin{theorem} Let $k\geq 8$ be any natural number.
-Computing $\DB$-optimal decompositions over $\mathcal{C}_{k}$ is $\rm NP$-hard. \end{theorem} \begin{proof} Recall that deciding whether there is a width-$k$ \emph{query decomposition}~\cite{chek-raja-97} is $\rm NP$-hard, for every fixed $k\geq 4$~\cite{gott-etal-99}.
+\begin{thm} Let $k\geq 8$ be any natural number.
+Computing $\DB$-optimal decompositions over $\mathcal{C}_{k}$ is $\rm NP$-hard. \end{thm} \begin{proof} Recall that deciding whether there is a width-$k$ \emph{query decomposition}~\cite{chek-raja-97} is $\rm NP$-hard, for every fixed $k\geq 4$~\cite{gott-etal-99}.
 Such decompositions can be identified with those hypertree decompositions $\HD=\tuple{T,\chi,\lambda}$ of $Q$ such that for each vertex $p$, $\chi(p)=\vars(\lambda(p))$.

 Observe that the problem is still $\NP$-hard if we look for the existence of {\em full width decompositions}, i.e., decompositions where every vertex $p$ has precisely $|\lambda(p)|=k$ atoms, and if we consider queries where each atom has a distinguished variable (not occurring elsewhere).
 This is easily seen.
 Given any query $Q$, build a query $\bar Q$ where each atom $q\in\atoms(Q)$ is replaced by $k\times |\atoms(Q)|$ copies over fresh relation symbols and with the same set of variables plus a distinguished fresh variable for each of them.
 It can be checked that $Q$ has a width-$k$ query decomposition if, and only if, $\bar Q$ has a width-$k$ query decomposition where moreover each vertex $p$ is such that $|\lambda(p)|=k$.